 In his fifteen minute inaugural address on January 20, 1961 our 35th President challenged every American to contribute in some way to the public good.
 His challenge is just as important to us today as it was then.

-Election Judges are responsible for supervising the Election and serve from 6:00 am to 8:30 pm on Election Day.
-Clerks assist the voter as they sign in and cast their vote; and, can serve all or part of the Election Day.
+Election Judges are responsible for assembling their team of workers supervising the Election.
+They serve from 6:00 am to 8:30 pm on Election Day.
+Clerks assist the Voter as they sign in and cast their vote and can serve all or part of the Election Day.

-Tarrant County Elections needs registered voters like you to serve in 2019 through 2021 as Election Judges at Primary and General Elections.
+Tarrant County Elections needs registered voters like you to serve as Election Judges at Primary and General Elections.

-If you haven’t already agreed to serve as an Election Judge, please consider adding the second Tuesdays in March and November to your calendar as “My day to serve OUR Community”.
+If you haven’t already agreed to serve as an Election Judge, please consider adding the first Tuesdays in March and November and the first Saturday in May to your calendar as “My day to serve OUR Community.”

-Please click the button below and fill out this Election Worker Request form.
+Please click the button below and fill out the Election Worker Request form.
 After receiving your form, I will contact you with additional information.